jeremyabbott/Presentations/slides/async-vs-task.md

 ### Scenario

-Create a library that handles communication with an internal service that will be used by many other services.
+* Create a library that handles communication with an internal service that will be used by many other services
+* Will be used by every microservice

-We're going to write it in F# to level up our skills!
+* We're going to write it in F# to level up our skills!

-For fun we'll demo this with an internal "Pokemon" service
+* For fun we'll demo this with an internal "Pokemon" service

 ---